-Another critical element of USC College Prep, Orange Campus's positive school culture will be its advisory system.
+Another critical element of USC Hybrid High School's positive school culture will be its advisory system.
 All students will be assigned to an advisory, and they will stay with that same group of students and their advisor for their full four years at the school.
-Advisories will meet for thirty minutes every day and a full hour on Fridays.
-In that time, advisors will either teach lessons on our four mindsets, study skills, or other habits needed for success in high school and college, or they will meet one-on-one with students to provide coaching in all of the areas in which the school will have promotion requirements (academics, behavior, attendance, community service, and fitness).
+In that time, advisors will either teach lessons on our four mindsets, study skills, or other habits needed for success in high school and college, or they will meet one-on-one with students to provide coaching in all of the areas in which the school will have annual college readiness indicators: Effort: Passing All Classes, College Readiness: ACT Benchmarks, Self-Discipline: Discipline, Presence: Attendance, Purpose: PMC Hours, and Critical Thinking: Performance Tasks.
 Research indicates that students are more likely to be successful in school if there is at least one adult with whom they have a strong relationship, and we expect that students will form close bonds with their advisor, as well as with the other students in their advisory.
 Advisories will also serve as a team or family structure within the larger school setting.
-USCOC will hold advisory competitions, such as month-long challenges between advisories to increase their average GPA the most or earn the most merits in a given month, and advisories will be rewarded collectively for those types of accomplishments with class celebrations or other privileges.
+HHS will hold advisory competitions, such as month-long challenges between advisories to increase their average GPA the most or earn the most merits in a given month, and advisories will be rewarded collectively for those types of accomplishments with class celebrations or other privileges.

 Through advisory, all students will learn the school's greeter system.
-At USC College Prep, Orange Campus, students will take turns professionally greeting visitors to their classrooms by introducing themselves, describing what they're working on that day, and answering any questions the visitors may have.
+At USC Hybrid High School, students will take turns professionally greeting visitors to their classrooms by introducing themselves, describing what they're working on that day, and answering any questions the visitors may have.
 Students will practice speaking with poise and confidence, and through the greeter system, will learn to have professional interactions with adults.

-In addition to the celebrations within the advisory setting described above, USC College Prep, Orange Campus will demonstrate its mindset of Joy often through frequent celebrations and recognitions of success (awards, certificates, public recognition, etc.)..
+In addition to the celebrations within the advisory setting described above, USC Hybrid High School will demonstrate its mindset of Joy often through frequent celebrations and recognitions of success (awards, certificates, public recognition, etc.).
 Ensuring 100% college acceptance for all students will be difficult work for students and staff, and the school will be intentional about balancing that difficult work with frequent praise, recognition, and rewards when they are deserved.
 Beyond merit challenges and advisory competitions, the school will also recognize academic performance--both absolute performance and growth-- on a quarterly basis.
 Each quarter, top students in each subject area and students who demonstrate the most progress in each subject area will be rewarded publicly at a schoolwide Town Hall.
 Students on Honor Roll (GPA of 3.0+) and Principal's Honor Roll (4.0+) will also be recognized publicly in the school community.